From alpine tundra to "sky islands"

 When you think “Arizona,” your mind may conjure images of saguaro cacti and desert.
 And when you think “national forest,” you may picture miles of evergreen-covered mountains.
 Coconino National Forest somewhat defies both sets of expectations, boasting landscape that ranges from dramatic red rock formations to alpine tundra.
 Wildlife in the area is similarly varied, including elk, javelinas, black bears, rattlesnakes and more.
 Unsurprisingly, Coconino National Forest is a popular spot for outdoor recreation including hiking, horseback riding, fishing and camping.

-Another unique feature of Coconino National Forest: A valuable archaeological site atop the remains of an ancient Sinagua village at Elden Pueblo.
+Another unique feature of Coconino National Forest: An important archaeological site atop the remains of an ancient Sinagua village at Elden Pueblo.
 Items recovered at Elden Pueblo are thought to have originated as far away as Mexico and California, suggesting that a major trade outpost was nearby.

 Pisgah and Nantahala National Forests (North Carolina)